IBM/pycoq/README.md

 ```

 ## Build pycoq in Docker
-Install docker and from the directory containing Dockerfile run
+Install docker, git clone the source repository and from the directory containing Dockerfile run
 ```
 docker build -t pycoq:test .
 ```